facebook pixel Skip to Main Content

 ryanrandall@isu.edu

-Ryan Randall is an Instructional Designer in the ITRC, working to help faculty develop engaging and accessible online courses.
-Before coming to the ITRC, Ryan spent several years teaching students and collaborating with faculty as the College of Western Idaho Library's Instruction Coordinator.
-He previously taught First-Year Writing and Humanities courses at a number of colleges and universities.
+Ryan Randall is an Instructional Designer in the ITRC, working to help faculty develop engaging and accessible courses.
+Before joining the ITRC, Ryan taught students and collaborated with faculty as the College of Western Idaho Library's Instruction Coordinator.
+He has taught First-Year Writing and Humanities courses at several colleges and universities.

-Ryan is enthusiastic about helping faculty adopt or adapt high-quality open educational resources (OER), as well as create online learning environments that improve outcomes for every learner.
+Ryan is enthusiastic about helping faculty use high-quality open educational resources (OER) and open pedagogy practices, as well as create learning environments that improve outcomes for every learner.

 Michael Spall